xcart/xcart-docs/_pages/kb_en/payments/authorize_net/sim.md

       Use this button to install the module and add the method.
       {% endnote %}

-   3. Configure the Authorize.NET SIM payment on the payment settings page:
+   3. Configure the Authorize.NET SIM payment on the payment settings page as follows:

       ![sim-settings.png]({{site.baseurl}}/attachments/ref_6Ah9C8EW/sim-settings.png)